spatialaudio/nbsphinx/doc/a-normal-rst-file.rst

 Have a look at the documentation for all the available options.

+.. _enabling: usage.ipynb#extensions

-The list of references may look something like this:
+The list of references may look something like this (in HTML output):

 .. bibliography:: references.bib
     :all: